 Visit a traditional pottery workshop in Damalas

-Manola’s pottery workshop allows visitors to have a close up look at exactly how a potter shapes the clay all the way through the process.
+Manola’s pottery workshop allows visitors to have a close up look at exactly how a potter shapes the clay throughout the process.
 The workshop also showcases Manola’s latest work which is also available to purchase.

-Top tip: Just up the road from the workshop, you can also view a traditional olive press, once used by the village to press the local olives into olive oil.
+Top tip: Up the road from the workshop, you can also view a traditional olive press, once used by the village to press the local olives into olive oil.

 How to get to Dalamas pottery workshop

 There are buses, but they’re infrequent.
 Seeing the workshop as part of a bus tour is the best way to reach the village.
 You can also visit by private car.

 More things to do nearby Agios Prokopios, Naxos

 Being in such a perfect location for island hopping, the question remains very much open, although I would recommend staying in the Cyclades region.
 Here are some great islands to visit next:

 Ios | Just 25 minutes by ferry from Naxos, Naxos and Ios are completely different.
 We chose to visit Ios on our backpacking trip to Greece in 2020 before heading to Santorini.
 View our 1 day in Ios guide here or discover our accommodation recommendations here.